peterjc/thapbi-pict/README.md

 # Installation

-We recommend installing this tool using the [Conda](https://conda.io/) packaging system, via the [BioConda](https://bioconda.github.io/) channel, which will handle *all* the dependencies:
+We recommend installing this tool on Linux using the [Conda](https://conda.io/) packaging system, via the [BioConda](https://bioconda.github.io/) channel, which will handle *all* the dependencies:

 ```bash
 $ conda install thapbi_pict
 ```

+The same should work on macOS, but the command line dependencies likely rule out using Windows directly.

 Alternatively, since the software is on the [Python Package Index (PyPI)](https://pypi.python.org/), the following command will install it